-Part 6 Add a single value visualization
+Part 6 Add a single value visualization using a chain search

 In this part of the tutorial, add total revenue as a single value visualization to your dashboard.
 You can add a single value by attaching the visualization to a data source and adjusting visual formatting options.
 By adding total revenue as a single value in the Buttercup Games dashboard, you can highlight an important metric in a way that's visually compelling.